AAFC-BICoE/dina-search-api/README.md

-# dina-search-api
+# search-ws
-Search module for AAFC-DINA provides search capability by leveraging a DINA managed elasticsearch cluster.
-The search-ws application provides a thin layer of abstraction on top of the cluster while the search-cli provides documents extraction, transformation from DINA services and indexing within the elasticsearch cluster.
+The search-ws application provides a thin layer of abstraction on top of a DINA managed elasticsearch cluster.
+The first endpoint offers access to auto complete searches (search_as_you_type) and while the second reads elasticsearch JSON based queries that are forwarded to the cluster API.

-- [search-cli](./search-cli/README.md): Search Command Line Interface for document ingest into elasticsearch
-- [search-ws](./search-ws/../README.md):  Search REST API providing DINA based search endpoints

 ## Required

 * Java 11
 * Maven 3.6

-## Notes

-Document retrieval is currently limited to the following services:

-- Agent API
-  - Organization
-  - Person
-- ObjectStore API
-  - Metadata